Remember to read the 2020 International Safety Awards Chief Adjudicators report for tips and advice on completing your application.

 Shortlists will be released prior to the Gala Dinner and winners will be announced on the night.

-International Safety Awards applicants can enter the following two awards.
+International Safety Awards applicants can enter the following three awards.
 Questions have been provided within your application form.
 Only one application per category, per site/business unit will be accepted.

 Team of the Year Award

-Recognises the outstanding achievements resulting in a significant improvement to health, safety or wellbeing, from a collaboration of stakeholders, which may include members of their organisation, suppliers, subcontractors and/or the wider community.
+The Team of the Year Award will recognise outstanding achievements resulting in a significant improvement to health, safety or wellbeing, from a collaboration of stakeholders.
+This may include members of the applying organisation, its suppliers, subcontractors and/or the wider community.